-Named row types
+• Named row types

 You can create casts to convert a named row data type to another type.
-For information about how to cast between named row types and unnamed row types, see the IBM Informix Guide to SQL: Tutorial.
+For information about how to cast between named row types and unnamed row types, see the IBM Informix: Guide to SQL Tutorial.

-For more information on how to create and register casts on extended data types, refer to Chapter 7, "Creating User-Defined Casts."
+For more information on how to create and register casts on extended data types, refer to Chapter 7, "Creating User-Defined Casts," on page 7-1.